Check out my faculty profile here .

-I am an evolutionary ecologist who seeks to understand how populations of freshwater fishes respond to abrupt environmental perturbations with the overarching goal of illuminating the processes that give rise to the patterns of within-species diversity in nature.
-To date I have used salmonid fishes (salmon, trout, and charr) and the fortuitous natural experiments afford by biological invasions to address this overarching question.
+Work in the Westley Lab seeks to understand how populations of freshwater fishes respond to abrupt environmental perturbations with the overarching goal of illuminating the processes that give rise to the patterns of within-species diversity in nature.

 It is increasingly clear that within-species diversity acts as a diverse portfolio to buffer population-complexes against environmental perturbations.
 This diversity may ultimately influence the probability of long-term population persistence.
 But how does this portfolio evolve in nature?
 How quickly can it arise?
 To what degree do environmental and genetic factors interact to shape this diversity?